PascalCorpsman/fpc_atomic/README.md

 1. Install Lazarus IDE from https://www.lazarus-ide.org/
 2. Download dglopengl.pas from https://github.com/saschawillems/dglopengl and store it in the "units" folder
 3. Download bass.pas from https://www.un4seen.com/ and store it in the "units" folder
-4. Download synapse from http://www.ararat.cz/synapse/doku.php/download and store it in a new subfolder "synapse"
-5. Install the following packages into the Lazarus IDE:
+4. Install the following packages into the Lazarus IDE:
     - 'Lnet' from https://github.com/almindor/L-Net or the fixed version from https://github.com/PascalCorpsman/lnet
     - 'LazOpenGLContext' (from the list of available packages inside the IDE)
-6. Download SDL2-Header from https://github.com/PascalCorpsman/SDL2-for-Pascal and store the content its "units" folder in a new subfolder "sdl2_for_pascal"
+5. Download SDL2-Header from https://github.com/PascalCorpsman/SDL2-for-Pascal and store the content its "units" folder in a new subfolder "sdl2_for_pascal"
-7. Add the paths from 4. and 6. as searchpaths for all .lpi files (at least client, launcher and server) (in the IDE project -> settings -> compilersettings -> paths).
+6. Add the paths from 5. as searchpaths for all .lpi files (at least client, launcher and server) (in the IDE project -> settings -> compilersettings -> paths).
 Ignore the not resolvable searchpaths.

 ### Platform-Specific Instructions